Koopman-Assisted Reinforcement Learning: Evaluation

 \subsection{KARL Algorithm Implementation Specifics}

-\paragraph*{Construction of the Koopman Tensor.} The Koopman tensor, outlined in section~\ref{sec:koopman-tensor-formulation} and figure~\ref{fig:koopman_tensor}, and its action-dependent feature space Koopman operator $K^u$ are used in both the SKVI, and SAKC algorithm below.
-The dataset from which the Koopman tensor is constructed is comprised of $3$e$+4$ interactions with the environment under a random agent; this agent chooses actions uniformly at random with bounds dependent on the specific environment.
-The bounds were chosen according to the minimum and maximum actions taken by an LQR policy. \paragraph*{Discrete Soft Koopman Value Iteration.} DSKVI was implemented with a manual calculation of the average Bellman error given a set of system states, and the extraction of the softmax policy.
+\paragraph*{Construction of the Koopman Tensor.} The Koopman tensor and its action-dependent feature space Koopman operator $K^u$ are used in both the SKVI, and SAKC algorithm.
+The dataset from which the Koopman tensor is constructed is comprised of $3$e$+4$ interactions with the environment under a random agent, unless indicated otherwise.
+This agent samples its actions from a uniform distribution with bounds dependent on the specific environment.
+The bounds were chosen according to the minimum and maximum actions taken by an LQR policy.

+\paragraph*{Soft Koopman Value Iteration.} SKVI was implemented with a manual calculation of the average Bellman error given a set of system states, and the extraction of the softmax policy.
 For the discrete value iteration, we use the same dataset used for the construction of the Koopman tensor.
-For our discretized action space, we use the \texttt{min}, and \texttt{max} action in the system's range with the number of actions evenly splitting the range.
-After the value iteration policy is trained, it is run against the same initial conditions as shown in Fig.~\ref{fig:all-systems-returns}. \paragraph*{Soft Actor Koopman-Critic.} SAKC follows Algorithm \ref{alg:sac} with the cost and target functions as in section \ref{sec:sakc}.
-This algorithm mirrors all specification details of SAC (V) with the exception of how the value function and its continuation value are represented.
-Specifically, as discussed in section \ref{sec:sakc}, the value function $V_w(x)$ is approximated in the feature space as $V_w(x) = w^T \phi(x)$ and the continuation value is represented with the Koopman operator in the state feature space as $\mathbb{E}_{x\sim p(\cdot|x,u)}\left[V_{w}(x)\right] = w^T K^{u}\phi(x)$.
+The action space is discretized such that the number of actions evenly split the system's range.

+\paragraph*{Soft Actor Koopman-Critic.} SAKC follows Algorithm \ref{alg:sac} with the cost and target functions as in section~\ref{sec:sakc}.
+The algorithm mirrors all specification details of SAC (V) with the exception of the representation of the value function, and its continuation value.
+Specifically, as discussed in section~\ref{sec:sakc}, the value function $V_w(x)$ is approximated in the feature space as $V_w(x) = w^T \phi(x)$ and the continuation value is represented with the Koopman operator in the state feature space as $\mathbb{E}_{x\sim p(\cdot|x,u)}\left[V_{w}(x)\right] = w^T K^{u}\phi(x)$.
 The learning rate on the parameter $w$ is set to $1$e-$3$.